iamromulan/rdpwrap-server-client/README.md

 # RDP Wrapper & Autoupdate

-### This is just tthe forked readme I combined the autoupdater with the base.
+### This is just the forked readme I combined the autoupdater with the base.

 ### Automatic RDP Wrapper installer and updater // asmtron (2024-04-29)